Stochastic Dominance Constrained Optimization with S-shaped Utilities: Poor-Performance-Region Algorithm and Neural Network: Introduction

 \section{Introduction}

-S-shaped utility functions, formalized in cumulative prospect theory (\cite{TK1992}) and surveyed in behavioral finance (\cite{BT2003}), capture two salient features of investor behavior: risk seeking in losses and risk aversion in gains.
-In portfolio selection problems, this non-concavity can induce aggressive tail-risk taking (\cite{C2000,HK2018,LL2020}).
+S-shaped utility functions, formalized in cumulative prospect theory (\cite{TK1992}) and surveyed in behavioral finance (\cite{BT2003}), capture two salient features of the investor behavior: risk seeking in losses and risk aversion in gains.
+In portfolio selection problems, this non-concavity can induce aggressive tail-risk taking (\cite{C2000,HK2018,CHN2019,DZ2020,DKQW2022,LLZ2025}).
 In particular, when the pricing kernel has a heavy right tail, unconstrained S-shaped optimization typically generates a heavy left tail in terminal wealth, leading to large probabilities of extreme losses, which are the risks that classical VaR/ES-type constraints do not reliably mitigate.

-We adopt stochastic dominance (SD) constraints as an implementable approach to control such downside risk under non-concave utilities.
+In the field of optimization, stochastic dominance (SD) constraints are widely applied to portfolio selection problems with risk management (\cite{R1970,DR2003,DR2006,WX2021,WWX2024}).
+In this paper, we adopt stochastic dominance constraints as an implementable approach to control such downside risk under non-concave utilities.
 First-order SD (FSD) relative to a benchmark wealth $X_0$ enforces a quantile-by-quantile floor, offering a distribution-level safety guarantee that often aligns better with practice than hard liquidation boundaries.
-Second-order SD (SSD) controls cumulative quantiles, providing a flexible, model-free form of downside protection from the pathological risk-seeking induced by the convex (loss) region of S-shaped preferences.
+Second-order SD (SSD) restricts cumulative quantiles, providing a flexible, model-free form of downside protection from the pathological risk-seeking induced by the convex (loss) region of S-shaped preferences.

-Analytically, SD-constrained utility maximization is well understood for strictly concave utilities via quantile reformulations, duality, and saddle-point arguments (\cite{FS2016,WX2021}).
+Analytically, SD-constrained utility maximization is well investigated for strictly concave utilities via quantile reformulations, duality, and saddle-point arguments (\cite{WX2021}).
 However, extending these tools to non-concave utilities under SSD is challenging.
-Sion’s max-min theorem no longer applies in the key saddle-point step, concavification is not guaranteed to be valid because optimizers can fall in regions where the utility and its concave envelope differ (\cite{LL2024}), and closed-form solutions are scarce beyond special, technically constrained settings (\cite{WX2021}).
-This paper contributes on three aspects.
+Sion’s max-min theorem no longer applies in the key saddle-point step, and the concavification principle is not guaranteed to be valid because optimizers can fall in regions where the utility and its concave envelope differ (e.g., \cite{BS2014,DKQW2022,PWW2025}), and closed-form solutions are scarce beyond special and technically constrained settings (\cite{WX2021}).
+This paper contributes in three aspects.

 First, we derive an explicit optimal solution for portfolio selection with a general S-shaped utility under an FSD constraint relative to a benchmark.
 Crucially, the FSD constraint obviates the need for a liquidation boundary: the optimal wealth is counter-comonotone with the pricing kernel and exhibits a two-regime structure, coinciding with the classical solution in favorable states and binding to the benchmark quantile in adverse states.
 This clarifies how FSD serves as a “soft” and interpretable left-tail boundary.